dotspencer/start-react/README.md

 # start-react

 A simple setup for starting a React.js app.
-Has less moving parts than [create-react-app][cra] and in my opinion is easier to understand for those beginning to learn React.
+It has less moving parts than [create-react-app][cra] and in my opinion is easier to understand for those beginning to learn React.

-Can be used as an environment to build a front-end only app or can be used as a starting place to build the backend as well using NodeJS.
+Can be used as an environment to build a front-end only app or can be used as a starting place to build the backend as well using Node.js.

 ### Uses:
 - [Express][express] for webserver (dev and production)